XperiorTR/suavemente-kde-theme/README.md

 A theme for KDE Plasma based on Suave by phob1an.
 This theme uses the Gruvbox color scheme.

+Icon pack is not a part of this theme, the icon pack used in the below picture is the Gruvbox Plus Icon Pack by SylEleuth)

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/c3e432f7-4b0c-48d6-b36f-cc4ff87a492c" />

 Not yet finished, I am developing it regularly though.